bigbluebutton/bigbluebutton/docs/docs/support/troubleshooting.md

    * `content`: screen sharing streams (audio and video).

 For example:
-  * To set the number of dedicated audio workers to `auto`: `yq w -i /etc/bigbluebutton/bbb-webrtc-sfu/production.yml mediasoup.dedicatedMediaTypeWorkers.audio "auto"`
+  * To set the number of dedicated audio workers to `auto`: `yq -i '.mediasoup.dedicatedMediaTypeWorkers.audio = "auto"' /etc/bigbluebutton/bbb-webrtc-sfu/production.yml`

 ### Can I scale the number of streams up indefinitely with mediasoup?